x12q/kotlin-randomizer/README.md

 - x: add ability to pick constructor
 - x: support inner class

-- TODO Add some aspect-wise configuration / chain randomizer:
+- x: Add some aspect-wise configuration:
-  - TODO The len of randomized collection
+  - x: The len of randomized collection
-  - TODO The range of primitive number
+  - x: The range of primitive number
-  - TODO way to generate string:
+  - x: way to generate string:
-    - random str
-    - UUID
+-

 Tentative feature:
 - Constructor rule (low priority)
   - If no rule is provided -> default to primary constructor